Blog Archives

 How much caffeine is in my tea?

-And this one just showed up in my Twitter feed from SanctuaryT (the tweet said, “Finally, the truth about
+And this one is from a tweet from SanctuaryT (it said, “Finally, the truth about #tea and #caffeine!”):

 Then we get confusing (and frankly pretty silly) charts like this one from HellaWella: